groundlight/python-sdk/README.md

 $ git push origin --tags
 ```

-Then, go to the [github repo](https://github.com/positronix-ai/groundlight-python-sdk/tags) -> choose your tag -> create a release -> type in some description -> release.
+Then, go to the [github repo](https://github.com/positronix-ai/groundlight-python-sdk/tags) -> choose your tag -> create a release from this tag -> type in some description -> release.
 A [github action](https://github.com/positronix-ai/groundlight-python-sdk/actions/workflows/publish.yaml) will trigger a release, and then `groundlight-X.Y.Z` will be available for consumers.

 ## TODOs